-The Office of Student Engagement & Leadership teaches a fall semester class for first-year students on the theme of Leadership.
-This non-credit class meets one hour per week and provides an opportunity for aspiring student leaders to build skills and understanding as a way to fast-track them into future leadership positions, both at ACPHS as well as in their careers.
+The offices of Student Engagement & Leadership and Academic Advising teach a fall semester class for first-year students on the theme of Leadership.
+This non-credit, no-grade class (no studying, no tests, no pressure!) meets one hour per week and provides an opportunity for aspiring student leaders to build skills and understanding as a way to fast-track them into future leadership positions, both at ACPHS as well as in their careers.

 Students with all levels of experience in leadership (including aspiring leaders) are encouraged to apply.
-Interested students should complete the application linked on the sidebar of this page and email it to StudentLeadership@acphs.edu by no later than August 25.
+Interested students should complete the application linked on the sidebar of this page and email it to StudentLeadership@acphs.edu prior to the end of the first week of classes.

 The goals of the class include the following:

-- Establish personal connections with current student leaders, faculty, administration, and external leaders
+- Establish personal connections with current student leaders, faculty, and administration

 - Build and refine the tools and skills essential for applying for leadership positions, internships, interviews, and jobs